TAVLESSE Film-coated tablet Ref.[27766] Active ingredients: Fostamatinib

 Elimination/Excretion

 In humans, the mean (± SD) terminal half-life of R406 is approximately 15 (± 4.3) hours.
 Approximately 20% of the administered radioactivity was recovered in the urine, primarily in the form of an N-glucuronide of R406.
-Renal elimination of parent drug was low.
+Renal elimination of parent medicinal product was low.
 The remaining radioactivity (~80%) was recovered in the faeces, mainly represented by 2 major metabolites of R406.

 Linearity/non-linearity